SignalGarden/little-braces/README.md

 ### Get it now!
 [Download](http://github.com/owen2/little-braces/raw/master/Output/TinyBraces.vsix), and open.
 Visual Studio will do the rest.

-### Tweaking
-You can edit `BraceLineScale.txt` in the extension's install directory to change the compression amount.
-I'm considering integrating into Visual Studio's settings.

 ### Removal
 You can remove this from the Extension Manager.
 A restart of VS is required.